Skip to main content

 The first meeting of the Commission Informal Working Group on Halloumi/Hellim was held on 23 September 2022.

-Minutes of the 3rd meeting of the Informal Working Group on Halloumi/Hellim
+NEW: Call for Applications for the selection of members of the second Assembly of the Informal Commission Working Group on Halloumi/Hellim

 Trade in fresh fish